NajiElKotob/Awesome-Solutions-Architecture/README.md

 ## Data Architecture
 `What data is needed, where does it come from, and how is it structured and stored?`
 ## Integration Architecture
+`How does the application communicate with other systems and services?`

 ## Infrastructure & Security

 -----